mattermost/mattermost-docker/MAINTENANCE.md

 When reference externally, please call this project:

-- Multi-node Docker image for Mattermost by the Mattermost open source project
+- Production Docker deployment for Mattermost by the Mattermost open source project

 ## Maintainer(s)